-St Martin’s, Acrise holds Holy Communion, led by Priests, along with Matins services, led by Lay Readers, and also occasional Fellowship services and some ‘special services’ led by an Authorised Lay Minister (ALM) or Parochial Church Council (PCC) member.
+St Martin’s, Acrise holds Holy Communion, led by Priests, along with Matins services, led by Lay Readers and an Authorised Lay Minister (ALM), Fellowship services and Family Services for special dates.

 All our Services, including special festivals, such as Christmas Day, Easter Sunday and Mothering Sunday are held at 09:30.
 With occasional “specials” in the afternoon; examples of these would be Taize services, Good Friday meditation and passion, Nine Lessons and Carols for both Advent and Christmas.

-All ages are welcome to our services with children mixing with retired people freely, although there are no specific facilities for children due unfortunately, to lack of space.
+All ages are welcome to our services with children, although there are no specific facilities for children due unfortunately, to lack of space.

-Weddings and Baptism (christenings) may be held in the church.
+Weddings, Baptism (christenings) and funerals may be held in the church.